Shruti-Nagar/Excel_Portfolio/State-Waste-Management/README.md

 [Watch the video](https://github.com/Shruti-Nagar/pictures/blob/main/macros.webm)

 ![](https://github.com/Shruti-Nagar/pictures/blob/main/9.jpg)
-How Macros in this spreadsheet works - Click on each location circles on map of Australian and Data in all three tables will be highlighed.
+#### How Macros in this spreadsheet works - Click on each location circles on map of Australian States and data in all three tables will be highlighed.